-Knowledge and Understanding

-- Demonstrate knowledge and understanding of the GBC core syllabus topic areas in Psychology as stipulated by the British Psychological Society (BPS) / Undergraduate Education Committee (UEC) and The Quality Assurance Agency for Higher Education (QAA) Subject Benchmark Statement (2010), and their empirical, theoretical and conceptual basis. - 2 Demonstrate knowledge and understanding of the historical and scientific underpinnings of the discipline of Psychology and how these underpinnings change across the core curriculum topic areas. - How the six core areas in Psychology can explain factors that influence the mind, brain, behaviour and experience, and of the complex interactions between these. - 4 How the core and derived specialised areas in Psychology contribute to the understanding of contemporary issues and those issues that are at the forefront of the discipline. - Demonstrate knowledge and understanding of the two core curriculum topic areas of research methods and the practical component stipulated by the British Psychological Society/ Undergraduate Education Committee (UEC), and The Quality Assurance Agency for Higher Education (QAA) Subject Benchmark Statements (2010), which require, an examination of Quantitative and Qualitative Research Methods, data collection, statistical analysis, data analysis, measurement techniques, psychometrics and their appropriate application to research and practical laboratory work. - Demonstrate knowledge and understanding of the limits of Psychology as a discipline and the application of related disciplines can explain the interaction of the human organism as a whole in the social world.
+Knowledge and Understanding 1 Demonstrate knowledge and understanding of the GBC core syllabus topic areas in Psychology as stipulated by the British Psychological Society (BPS) / Undergraduate Education Committee (UEC) and The Quality Assurance Agency for Higher Education (QAA) Subject Benchmark Statement (2010), and their empirical, theoretical and conceptual basis.
+2 Demonstrate knowledge and understanding of the historical and scientific underpinnings of the discipline of Psychology and how these underpinnings change across the core curriculum topic areas.
+3 How the six core areas in Psychology can explain factors that influence the mind, brain, behaviour and experience, and of the complex interactions between these.
+4 How the core and derived specialised areas in Psychology contribute to the understanding of contemporary issues and those issues that are at the forefront of the discipline.
+5 Demonstrate knowledge and understanding of the two core curriculum topic areas of research methods and the practical component stipulated by the British Psychological Society/ Undergraduate Education Committee (UEC), and The Quality Assurance Agency for Higher Education (QAA) Subject Benchmark Statements (2010), which require, an examination of analysis, measurement techniques, psychometrics and their appropriate application to research application of related disciplines can explain the interaction of the human organism as a whole in